gitpod-io/gitpod-docs/src/58_Pull_Requests.md

 already been filled in as _Fixes..._.
 This causes GitHub to automatically close the issue once this commit is merged.

-Additionally, Gitpod has encountered a `.gitpod` file in the repository and runs its initialization task.
+Additionally, Gitpod has encountered a `.gitpod.yml` file in the repository and runs its initialization task.
 In this example the initialization task builds and starts the app, so that it can be tested right away in the `Preview` view.